ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA security configuration.md

    Once the certificate is in the adapter trusted certificates folder, the adapter trusts the server and the connection attempt proceeds in making the connection call to the configured server.

-3. Add the [adapter's certificate](#adapter's-certificate) to the server's trust store.
+3. Add the [certificate of the adapter](#certificate-of-the-adapter) to the server's trust store.

    The connection succeeds only when the adapter certificate is trusted on the server side.
 For more details on how to make a client certificate trusted, see your OPC UA server documentation.
 In general, servers work in a similar fashion as the clients, hence you can take a similar approach for making the server certificate trusted on the client side.